syncfusion-content/xamarin-docs/Xamarin/SfMaps/Tooltip.md

 ---
 layout: post
-title: Tooltip feature of SfMaps in Xamarin.Forms
+title: Tooltip feature of Syncfusion Maps in Xamarin.Forms
 description: This section describes the tooltip feature of maps.
 platform: xamarin
 control: SfMaps